velo/ubuntu1404_java/README.md

 4. oraclejdk8

 ## How to use
 You can use this image to run java builds on Shippable.
-Just update your `shippable.yml` file and add the `build_image` directive.
-You should also activate the appropriate virtual envrionment so your build runs against the correct version of jdk.
+Update your shippable.yml file with build_image tag and activate jdk in before_script section to run your build against the correct version.
 You can use `$SHIPPABLE_JDK_VERSION` environment variable to specify jdk versions.
 Here's a sample YML file to get you going:

 ````